cearls/timberland/README.md

 ## Blocks

-A block is a self-contained page section and includes its own template, scripts and styles.
+A block is a self-contained page section and includes its own template, script, style and functions files.

 ```
   example/